-Nuclear medicine uses radiation to provide information about a person’s anatomy and the functioning of specific organs.
-This information enables physicians to provide a quick, accurate diagnosis of conditions such as cancer, heart disease, thyroid disorders and bone fractures.
-In some cases, radiation is used to treat this condition.
+Nuclear medicine uses radiation to provide information about a patient’s anatomy and the functioning of specific organs.
+This information enables referrers to diagnose conditions quickly and accurately, such as cancer, heart disease, thyroid disorders and bone fractures.

-There is about a one in two chance of an Australian needing a nuclear medicine scan during his or her lifetime.
+There is about a one in two chance of an Australian needing a nuclear medicine scan during their lifetime.
 Scans using radiopharmaceuticals can diagnose all sorts of conditions.
-Scans of the heart, thyroid, lungs and kidney are common.
-However. by far the majority of scans involve the skeleton.
-These are usually carried out to diagnose infection, tumour spread and fractures or sports injuries.
+Scans of the heart, thyroid, lungs and kidney are common, but most scans involve the skeleton.
+These are usually carried out to diagnose infection, tumour spread, fractures, or sports injuries.

 Some tests may require special preparation.
-As with other tests, if you are pregnant or think you may be pregnant or if you are breastfeeding you must tell your physician.
-It is important that you read all the material given to you prior to your appointment.
+As with other tests, if you’re pregnant or think you may be pregnant or breastfeeding, you must tell your physician.
+Please ensure you read all the material given to you before your appointment.

-When you undergo a scan, a radiopharmaceutical will be given, either by injection into a vein, by mouth or through a breathing device.
+Before you undergo a scan, we give you a radiopharmaceutical either by injection into a vein, by mouth or through a breathing device.
 The radiopharmaceutical will concentrate in the particular part of your body under investigation.

-Sometimes you may have to wait for a few hours or even a day or two after the radiopharmaceutical has been administered for the scan to be done.
-This is because it may take a while for the radiopharmaceutical to lodge in the part of your body to be examined.
-As the radiopharmaceutical travels, it continuously gives off invisible radiation, known as gamma rays.
+Sometimes, you may have to wait for a few hours or even a day or two after we administer the radiopharmaceutical for the scan to be done.
+This is because it may take a while for the radiopharmaceutical to lodge in the part of your body we will examine.
+In addition, as the radiopharmaceutical travels, it continuously releases invisible radiation, known as gamma rays.

-Using a special camera called a gamma camera, doctors can detect the location of the radiopharmaceutical in your body.
-During your scan, the camera will be positioned close to the part of your body being scanned.
-Computers enhance the images taken by the camera on a screen and the images will be preserved on film for further study by doctors who will be able to tell if the part of your body being tested is functioning normally.
+Our technicians use a special camera called a gamma camera to detect the radiopharmaceutical’s location in your body.
+During your appointment, we position the camera close to the part of your body being scanned, and our computers enhance the camera’s images on a screen.
+We preserve the images online for further study by doctors who can tell if the part of your body being tested is functioning normally.

 No. A scan involves nothing more painful than an injection into a vein.

-This is the most common of the three methods.
-It involves the injection into the body of a small amount of a chemical substance tagged with a radioactive tracer.
-Depending on the chemical substance used, the radiopharmaceutical concentrates in the part of the body being investigated, for example the skeleton, lungs, heart or liver and gives off gamma rays.
+This is the most common of the two methods.
+It involves injecting a small amount of a chemical substance tagged with a radioactive tracer into the body.
+Depending on the chemical substance used, the radiopharmaceutical concentrates in the part of the body being investigated (for example, the skeleton, lungs, heart or liver) and gives off gamma rays.
 A gamma camera produces a two-dimensional image of the radioactivity occurring in that organ.

-SPECT or single photon emission computed tomography is also widely used and the process of injecting a radioactive tracer is the same as for the PLANAR technique.
-The gamma camera moves around the body providing a series of images and this takes about 30 minutes.
+SPECT, or single photon emission computed tomography, is also widely used.
+The radioactive tracer injection process is the same as the PLANAR technique.
+The gamma camera moves around the body, providing a series of images.
+This takes around 30 minutes.
 SPECT and PLANAR imaging are highly convenient technologies as they use radiopharmaceuticals, which can be easily distributed, stored and mixed ready for use at nuclear medicine clinics and hospitals across Australia.

-If your doctor recommends you for a scan or nuclear medicine treatment, you will be placed in the care of a team of specially trained professionals.
-Physicians, technologists, and pharmacists will ensure that you receive a high level of care and that your doctor is provided with accurate reports on your condition.
+If your referrer recommends you for a scan, they will place you in the care of our specially trained professional team, who will ensure that your referrer is provided with accurate reports on your condition.

-The specially trained physicians will report on the scan’s appearance and send the results to your doctor to evaluate, together with those of any other test you may have had.
-In the majority of cases, you will be able to continue your daily lifestyle as usual.
+Our specially trained team will report on the scan’s appearance and send the results to your referrer to evaluate, together with those of any other test you may have had.
+In most cases, you’ll be able to continue your daily lifestyle as usual.